yaakov-berkovitch/spring-mongo-docker/README.md

 # spring-mongo-docker

+## Introduction ##

+This is a simple starter project to understand how to simply work with spring-data and mongo.

 ## Build the project
 Run "gradle build" from the command line. <br />
 You can also load the project in eclipse IDE using the import of gradle project. <br />